lint-todo/utils/README.md

 | -------- | --------------------------------------------- |
 | todoData | The linting data for an individual violation. |

-<a name="generateTodoFiles"></a>
+<a name="writeTodos"></a>

-## generateTodoFiles(baseDir, lintResults, filePath?)
+## writeTodos(baseDir, lintResults, filePath?)

-Generates files for todo lint violations.
+Writes files for todo lint violations.
 One file is generated for each violation, using a generated hash to identify each.

 Given a list of todo lint violations, this function will also delete existing files that no longer